petermattia/petermattia/research.md

  This work is detailed in [Bomberger *et al*](http://dx.doi.org/10.1016/j.applthermaleng.2013.02.039) and [Attia *et al*](http://dx.doi.org/10.1016/j.energy.2013.08.046).

 I also wrote a paper on the ethics of nanotechnology and the environment.
-Read more at the bottom of [this page](http://www1.udel.edu/researchmagazine/issue/vol4_no2/teamwork.html).
+Read more at the bottom of [this page](http://www1.udel.edu/researchmagazine/issue/vol4_no2/teamwork.html), or read the paper [here](http://dx.doi.org/10.1007/s11948-012-9422-3).

 <!--![DuPont]({{ site.url }}/assets/DuPont.jpg)-->